The Art & Science of Thriving Students

 3 Main Ingredients

-- Have a connected relationship with an adult or peer who models respectful communication and boundary setting.
+- Have a connected relationship with an adult or peer who models respectful communication, lots of silent listening, making requests, and getting the “win-win”.

 - Get to know yourself, so you are aware of your values and priorities and what constitutes well-being for yourself.
 What do you value?
 What is important to you?
 What are healthy ways of living for yourself?